nicsure/TD-H3-Engineering/README.md

 # NICSURE MOD
 # This firmware is a stand alone radio only firmware.
 It is not to be used with TIDSTATION and  not to be flashed with TIDSTATION.
 GET IT?
 Nicsure mod is changing with every release.
 It has a custom menu system.
-To access it, press the Menu (Blue) button to open the regular menu then press PTT-A to openthe custom menu.
+To access it, press the Menu (Blue) button to open the regular menu then press PTT-A to open the custom menu.
 In the custom menu:
 Up/Down - Change value of curent setting.
 Menu (Blue) - Advance to next setting.
 Cancel (Red) - Exit menu.